zlochina/tetris_mzapo/README.md

 ## Credits

-The game was created by Vladyslav Zlochevskyi (zlochvla) as a semestral project for FEL CVUT.
+The game was created by Vladyslav Zlochevskyi (zlochina) as a semestral project for FEE CTU.
 Special thanks to the creators of the MZAPO device for providing the necessary tools to create this game, including some of the mentioned files.